Seven common foods that are toxic to your dog

 6. Onions

 Onions and similar vegetables such as garlic, leeks, chives and shallots, belong to the Allium group of vegetables and are particularly toxic for dogs.
-These vegetables contain organosulfides, a group of substances that can damage red blood cells, causing your dog to become sleepy, lethargic and weak.
+These vegetables contain organosulphides, a group of substances that can damage red blood cells, causing your dog to become sleepy, lethargic and weak.

-In severe cases, exposure to organosulfides may lead to anaemia, which could lead to your dog requiring a blood transfusion.
+In severe cases, exposure to organosulphides may lead to anaemia, which could lead to your dog requiring a blood transfusion.
 The risk is the same for dried and cooked onions, so don’t let your dog eat leftovers that contain members of the Allium family.

 7. Xylitol